Cooperative Online Learning with Feedback Graphs: Introduction

-Hence, in the expert setting sharing feedback seems to benefit only inactive agents, while in the bandit setting the shared feedback is used only by the active agents.
-In this work we reconcile these views by solving the distributed online learning problem in the more general feedback graph model \citep{alon2017nonstochastic}.
-By doing so, we recover previous results for experts and bandits \citep{cesa2016delay,cesa2020cooperative} as special cases.

-Under the assumption that agents are stochastically activated, we capture the interplay between the communication graph (over the agents) and the feedback graph (over the actions) showing that the regret scales with the the independence number of the strong product between the communication network and the feedback graph.
-More precisely, we design a distributed algorithm, \ouralg, whose average regret $R_T/Q$ on any communication network $\Gnet$ over $|\Vnet|$ agents and any feedback graph $\Gfeed$ over $|\Vfeed|$ actions is (up to log factors)
+In this work we provide a general solution to the problem of cooperative online learning with feedback graphs.
+In doing so, we generalize previous approaches and also clarify the impact on the regret of the mechanism governing the activation of agents.
+Under the assumption that agents are stochastically activated, our analysis captures the interplay between the communication graph (over the agents) and the feedback graph (over the actions), showing that the network regret scales with the independence number of the strong product between the communication network and the feedback graph.